Relectrify makes energy storage affordable

 Batteries that power on

-Supported by leading energy investors, including the CEFC, Relectrify solutions have attracted interest by global energy storage manufacturers including 4R Energy Japan, power utilities including American Electric Power and Vector NZ, and automotive companies, including VW Group Germany and Nissan US.
+The CEFC has invested $4.4 million through the Clean Energy Innovation Fund.
+Supported by leading energy investors, including the CEFC, Relectrify solutions have attracted interest from global energy storage manufacturers including 4R Energy Japan, power utilities including American Electric Power and Vector NZ, and automotive companies including VW Group Germany and Nissan US.

 The Relectrify BMS+Inverter solution has been demonstrated in numerous industrial and grid customer installations around the world, including with major US utility American Electric Power and Nissan North America.

 Relectrify has also developed a modular 120 kWh system made from second-life electric vehicle batteries to provide commercial and industrial energy storage solutions.
 Each ReVolve 3-phase unit provides grid-compliant 400-480 V AC output, with 120 kWh capacity and 36 kVA continuous power.
 Units can operate in both grid-connected and off-grid (grid forming) applications.